strnglp/harshlands/README.md

 2. Type `mapon` *# This will split the sreen and turn the map on*
 3. Type `arrive market` *# This will align the map with your location*
 4. Type `#map write $map` *# This saves your position in the map file*
-5. Change line 70 in Harshlands.tin to `mapon` instead of `mapoff`  *# Launches the map at startup so you don't fall out of alignment*
+5. Change the last line in HUD.tin to `maptop` instead of `mapoff`  *# Launches the map at startup so you don't fall out of alignment*

 #### Second Disclaimer
 It's really difficult to use a mapper with Harshlands and will absolutely require a lot of tinkering.
 Read the [mapping help](https://tintin.mudhalla.net/manual/mapping.php) and consider joining the [TinTin Discord](https://discord.gg/gv7a37n) for assitance.